Hi there again. I’m still trading, but have not posted a blog post since 2011!

 Since then, some things have changed, and some have not.

 I started trading covered calls in 2003 when my friend Joseph told me about them.
 He came into my office and briefly explained his covered call strategy.
 I bought my first book on options trading from Amazon and read it immediately.
 I started selling calls against my long stock positions.
 I then read McMillan cover to cover twice, and then Natenberg.
 I then started trading options in many different strategies.
 I have read so many more books since then.
 The first two years were challenging with some wins but overall losses.
-Since 2004 I’ve doubled my initial trading account 2.5 times to date, 15 years later.
+Since 2004 I have over eight times my initial capital to date.

 - “Over long periods of time, markets tend to go up”.
 Over all periods of history (so far, to date), the stock market indices go up to new highs, always….!